Karim-Gomaa/L4guh_CTF23/README.md

 # L4guh_CTF23

-Here are my solutions for reverse challanges of that CTF
+Here are my solutions for reverse challenges of that CTF